-The chairman of the Board of Directors is chosen from among the Board's members, after consideration of a report issued by the Appointments and Remuneration

-Committee, and is the person responsible for leading the Board of Directors and ensuring that it functions effectively.
-Under the corporate regulations, if the position of chairman falls upon an executive director, the appointment will require the vote in favour of two-thirds of the members of the Board of Directors.
+The chairperson of the Board of Directors is chosen from among the Board's members, after consideration of a report issued by the Appointments and Remuneration Committee, and is the person ultimately responsible for leading the Board of Directors and ensuring that it functions effectively.
+Under the corporate regulations, if the position of chairperson falls upon an executive director, the appointment will require the vote in favour of two-thirds of the members of the Board of Directors.

-Under the Board of Directors Regulations, the Board of Directors has reserved to itself, and is not permitted to delegate, the responsibilities and powers it considers strategic, which in December 2016 were expanded and are currently being reviewed in the latest revision of the Board of Directors Regulations begun in September 2019.
-The reserved responsibilities cannot be assumed by chairman of the Board, the managing director or the Board committees.
+Under the Board of Directors Regulations, the Board of Directors has reserved to itself, and is not permitted to delegate, the responsibilities and powers it considers strategic, which in December 2016 were expanded and are reviewed in the latest revision of the Board of Directors Regulations conducted in 2019 and March 2020.
+The reserved responsibilities cannot be assumed by chairperson of the Board, the managing director or the Board committees.

-Article 529 sexies of the LSC, which was added in the reform enacted by Act 31/2014 of 3 December 2014, amending the Spanish Companies Act for the improvement of corporate governance, regulated the powers of the chairman of the Board for the first time, naming the chairman as the person ultimately responsible for the effective functioning of the Board of Directors.
+Article 529 sexies of the Spanish Companies Act, which was added in the reform enacted by Act 31/2014 of 3 December, amending the Spanish Companies Act for the improvement of corporate governance, regulated the powers of the chairperson of the Board for the first time, naming the chairperson as the person ultimately responsible for the effective functioning of the Board of Directors.

-The Annual General Meeting of Shareholders held on 15 April 2015 approved amendments to the Articles of Association aimed at fully adapting them to the LSC and specifically amended article 25 of the Articles of Association to include the powers assigned to the chairman of the Board in the aforementioned article 529 sexies of the LSC.
+The Annual General Meeting of Shareholders held on 15 April 2015 approved amendments to the Articles of Association aimed at fully adapting them to the Spanish Companies Act and specifically amended article 25 of the Articles of Association to include the powers assigned to the chairperson of the Board in the aforementioned article 529 sexies of the Spanish Companies Act.

-In addition to article 25, articles 20 and 21 of the Company's Articles of Association assign to the chairman of the Board the functions of representing the Board of Directors on a permanent basis, of calling a vote on Board matters once they are considered to have been sufficiently debated and ensuring that Board resolutions are complied with.
+In addition to article 25, articles 20 and 21 of the company's Articles of Association assign to the chairperson of the Board the functions of representing the Board of Directors on a permanent basis, of calling a vote on Board matters once they are considered to have been sufficiently debated and ensuring compliance with that Board resolutions.

-In addition, Recommendation 33 of the Good Governance Code of Listed Companies (CBGSC) expanded the powers of the chairman of the Board.
+In addition, Recommendation 33 of the Spanish Good Governance Code of Listed Companies (CBGSC) expanded the powers of the chairperson of the Board.

-Article 9 of the Company's Board of Directors Regulations assigns certain functions to the chairman of the Board.
-Following the amendment approved on 20 December 2016 it was adapted to the content of article 529 sexies of the LSC, to the abovementioned Recommendation 33 of the CBGSC and to the changes in the Board's organisation and functioning resulting from completion of the separation of the positions of chairman of the Board and managing director, among other things.
+Article 9 of the Board of Directors Regulations, perfectly adapted to the Spanish Companies Act, the CBGSC and the changes in the organisation and functioning that resulted from the completion of the process for the separation of the positions of chairperson of the Board and managing director, regulates, among other aspects, the role of the chairperson of the Board.

-Under article 12 of the Regulations of the General Meeting of Shareholders, the chairman of the Board of Directors has for many years been responsible for chairing the General Meeting of Shareholders, anticipating the new legal provision introduced with the 2014 reform of the LSC.
-2014 and, in his absence, the General Meeting of Shareholders is to be chaired by the vice chairman selected by ranking or greater seniority in that position, and, in default thereof, by the person designated by the Board of Directors, failing which, it shall be chaired by the director or shareholder freely designated by the shareholders in attendance at each General Meeting of Shareholders.
+Under article 12 of the Regulations of the General Meeting of Shareholders, the chairperson of the Board of Directors has for many years been responsible for chairing the General Meeting of Shareholders, anticipating the new legal provision introduced with the 2014 reform of the Spanish Companies Act.
+2014 and, in his absence, the General Meeting of Shareholders is to be chaired by the vice chairperson selected by ranking or greater seniority in that position, and, in the absence thereof, by the person designated by the Board of Directors, failing which, it shall be chaired by the director or shareholder freely designated by the shareholders in attendance at each General Meeting of Shareholders.